thecodeteam/mesos-module-dvdi/README.md

 # How to use Marathon to submit a job, mounting an external storage volume

-Example Marathon Call - test.json
+### Example Marathon Call - using configuration in test.json file
 ---

 `curl -i -H 'Content-Type: application/json' -d @test.json localhost:8080/v2/apps`